 Contribute to the amelioration of the situation | Improve the situation |

-5. The best approach to simplify a document is to compare it with a popular text that also has the same target audience and is considered ideal by that audience.
+5. The best approach to simplify a text is to compare it with a popular text that targets and engages the same audience.

 6. Use clear and direct sentences.
-Make sure it’s easy to see who’s doing what in your writing.
+Readers prefer to see who’s doing what in your writing.
 Instead of “The ball was thrown by John,” write “John threw the ball.”
+It’s simple and more direct.

-A study by the University of Nevada revealed that active voice is 25% more understandable than passive voice.
+A study by the University of Nevada revealed that readers understand sentences in active voice 25% more than sentences in passive voice.

 7. Don’t switch around with words or tenses.
 If you start one way, stick with it.
 It makes your writing easier to follow.
 If you call a “car” an “automobile” in the beginning, use that term all the way through.
 Don’t switch between the two.